- Official EFT Tutorial

 I take care of everyone but me vs I’m not valuable any other way

 On the left side of each pair, you will see a typical client description of what she would like to change.
 Although these may seem like good places to start with EFT, they are missing some important features and may send you around in circles.
-On the other hand, the right side of each pair shows something that represents a foundational “Truth”, or the Writing on her Walls, which will provide much better tapping material.
+On the other hand, the right side of each pair shows something that represents a foundational “Truth”, or the Writing on his Walls, which will provide much better tapping material.

 Let’s take the first one for example.
-Your client says “I don’t enjoy my job”, but she doesn’t realize that there were some social circumstances affecting her experience.
+Your client says “I don’t enjoy my job”, but he doesn’t realize that there were some social circumstances affecting her experience.
 She just feels like the job isn’t fun anymore, maybe she no longer sees as much potential for promotion, or maybe she thinks a new field would be better.
 However, just for kicks, you ask her if she ever liked her job, and if there may have been any uncomfortable situations with her boss or coworkers to change that.

 She describes a lot of excitement at the beginning, and then remembers an office party where two of the ladies excluded her from a conversation.
 She felt rejected, buried her feelings in the name of professionalism and gradually stopped enjoying her job; but never understood why.
 The conclusion she made internally as a result of that experience is that her coworkers don’t like her, which represents a “Truth” in her mind.
 Further, it could easily be the reason why she isn’t happy at work, and it gives you a Specific Event to address with EFT.